Rel Primer: Basic Syntax

 .

-A quick way to check if a name is reserved is to try help:name
+A quick way to check whether a name is reserved is to try help:name

 .